djalbat/occam-ide/README.md

 * The majority of the projects of which Occam is comprised are open source, but Occam itself is not.
 * You cannot re-use the source code for any reason unless directly from the aforementioned open source projects.
 * It is to be used *only for individual use and if not for profit*, otherwise you must contact the author.

-## Acknowledgements

-* The syntax colouring is based on the [Monokai](http://www.monokai.nl/blog/wp-content/asdev/Monokai.tmTheme) theme.

-* Colours are courtesy of Chirag Mehta's [Name that Colour](http://chir.ag/projects/name-that-color/).

-* The logo was converted to SVG format with Peter Selinger's [Potrace](http://potrace.sourceforge.net/).

 ## Contact